 - using public procurement proactively for sustainability objectives;

-- obliging financial institutions to report their risk exposure in terms of high carbo investments;
+- obliging financial institutions to report their risk exposure in terms of carbon investments;

-- rethinking both the system of quarterly reporting, and the compensation system for people working in financial institutions, which is currently based on short-term performance ;
+- rethinking both the system of quarterly reporting, and the compensation system for financial institution emlpoyees, currently based on short-term performance ;

-- introducing long-term planning by rethinking the system of discounting future values;
+- introducing long-term planning by rethinking the system of discounting of future values;

-- rethinking business models so that revenue is earned through performance and high-quality service rather than simply selling “more stuff”.
+- rethinking business models so that revenue can be earned through performance and high-quality service rather than simply selling “more stuff”.

 9. It has been suggested that ‘decoupling’ the link between economic growth and the use of energy and materials will produce ‘green’ growth.
-The results have been poor, however, as the gains are frequently eaten up by continued economic growth.
-A way out of this conundrum is to focus on effectiveness – i. e. doing the right things – rather than on efficiency alone.
+The results so far have been poor, however, as the gains are frequently eaten up by expanding economies.
+A way out of this conundrum would be to focus on effectiveness – i. e. doing the right things – rather than on efficiency alone.

-The main thrust ought to be for a circular economy, with industrial systems that are efficient and waste-free.
-Products should be designed for longer use, reuse, disassembly and refurbishment.
-Materials should be reused and recycled, thus reducing the demand for mining and new manufacturing, while increasing demand for reuse, recycling, maintenance and repair, This would help create jobs at local level.
+The main thrust ought to be for a circular economy, where products are designed for longer use, reuse, disassembly and refurbishment.
+Materials should be reused and recycled to the extent possible, thus reducing the demand for mining and new manufacturing.
+A bonus effect would be the creation of many new jobs within the service organisation needed at local level.

-The circular economy could be promoted through adopting binding targets for resource efficiency, increasing taxes on the use of virgin materials and refocusing research policy on sustainable innovation and design.
+The circular economy ought to be promoted by the adoption of binding targets for resource efficiency, increased taxes on the use of virgin materials and priority given to sustainable innovation and design.

 10. We need strategies for planetary stewardship.
-Solutions and policies must pass through a “nine billion filter”, i.e. work for a future population of nine billion people.
-This means delivering services that offer gains in resource efficiency by a factor of five or more, building a low-carbon and resource-efficient infrastructure, and seek systems-based and transformative solutions.
+Solutions and policies must pass through a “nine billion filter”, i.e. they must work for a future population of at least nine billion people.
+This means efficiency gains in delivering services to the order of a factor of five or more, the building of a low-carbon and resource-efficient infrastructure as well as the systematic pursuit of systems-based and transformative solutions.